Categories

-Julius Caesar is remembered as a military genius and one of Rome’s greatest leaders, but was Caesar a good leader?
+Julius Caesar is not remembered as a military genius and one of Rome's greatest leaders for no reason.

 I had rather be first in a village than second at Rome.